Wrongful conviction of David Camm: Blood spatter evidence

 The heavy reliance on blood spatter evidence in this case was widely criticized.
 In his review of the case, former federal prosecutor Kent Wicker said "Blood spatter evidence has come under a lot of criticism in the past few years.
-In 2009 The National Academy of Sciences issued a report criticizing the scientific foundation of that."
-The report released by The National Academy of Sciences calls for more standardization within a number of forensic fields including blood spatter analysis.
+In 2009 the National Academy of Sciences issued a report criticizing the scientific foundation of that."
+The report calls for more standardization within a number of forensic fields including blood spatter analysis.
 The report highlights the tendency of blood spatter analysts to overstate the reliability of their methods in the court room.

 Dr. Robert Shaler, founding director of the Penn State Forensic Science Program, decried blood spatter analysis as unreliable in the Camm case.
 "The problem in this case is the number of stains are minimal," he said.
 "I think you're really on the edge of reliability."
 Dr. Shaler said blood stain pattern analysis as a science is "essentially guesswork".
 The problem with blood spatter analysis is that "you do not have the supporting underlying science" to back up your conclusions.
 All of the blood spatter analysts involved in the case from the start (aside from Stites) have been "experts" in the traditional sense.
 The problem is "We have two opinions in this case.
 That, in essence, is a 50 percent error rate."